Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Application to the Gopakumar--Vafa invariants

 with the bundle orientation derived from the orientations already chosen on $A$ and $B$.
 Note that $L_{0,0} = 0$ and that the first order Taylor expansion of $L_{v,t}$ about $(0,0)$ is given by the positively oriented linear isomorphism

-from \eqref{linear-wc-iso}.
+from \eqref{linear-wc-iso}, which we recall is obtained from Definition \ref{linearize-family-op}.
 Fixing a unitary $\Gamma$-invariant metric on $\bV$ and restricting to any sufficiently small sphere $S_\bV\subset\bV\times[-1,1]$ centred at the origin, we can discard (i.e. homotope away) the higher order terms from the Taylor expansion of $L_{v,t}$.
-It follows that the fiber of the vector bundle at a point $(v_0,t_0)\in S_\bV$ is identified with the quotient of the oriented vector space $\bV\oplus\bR_t$ by the oriented $1$-dimensional space spanned by $(v_0,t_0)$.
+It follows that the fiber of the vector bundle \eqref{eqn:bundle-coker} at a point $(v_0,t_0)\in S_\bV$ is identified with the quotient of the oriented vector space $\bV\oplus\bR_t$ by the oriented $1$-dimensional space spanned by $(v_0,t_0)$.
 But this is simply the standard description of the (oriented) tangent bundle of the sphere $S_\bV\subset\bV\oplus\bR_t$, once we replace ``quotient" by ``orthogonal complement" and \eqref{tgt-bundle-iso} now follows. \end{proof} Note that Lemma \ref{lem_sphere} holds for any $d$ and $h$.
-It is ultimately a consequence of the isomorphism \eqref{linear-wc-iso} via the finite dimensional reduction argument presented above. \begin{Remark} A coordinate invariant way of summarizing the above proof is the following.
-The bundle $\clN^{d,h}_{C,\clD}$, initially defined on $(\overline\clM_h(C,d)\times[-1,1])\setminus(\Delta\times 0)$, extends to the real oriented blow-up of $\overline\clM_h(C,d)\times[-1,1]$ along the smooth points $\Delta\times 0$ as a vector bundle $\overline\clN^{d,h}_{C,\clD}$.
+It is ultimately a consequence of the isomorphism \eqref{linear-wc-iso} via the finite dimensional reduction argument presented above. \begin{remark} A coordinate invariant way of summarizing the above proof is the following.
+The bundle $\clN^{d,h}_{C,\clD}\to(\overline\clM_h(C,d)\times[-1,1])\setminus(\Delta\times 0)$ extends to the real oriented blow-up of $\overline\clM_h(C,d)\times[-1,1]$ along the smooth points $\Delta\times 0$ as a vector bundle $\overline\clN^{d,h}_{C,\clD}$.
 Moreover, for each point $p\in\Delta$, we have a natural vector bundle isomorphism with orientation $\normalfont\text{sgn}(\clD,p)$

 over $\bS_p$, the exceptional boundary component created by blowing up at $p$.
-Now, a direct cobordism argument as in Lemma \ref{reduction-to-local-contributions}, applied to the real oriented blow-up $\normalfont\text{Bl}^{+}_{\Delta\times 0}(\overline\clM_h(C,d)\times[-1,1])$ gives \eqref{euler-change-formula}. \end{Remark}
+Now, a direct cobordism argument as in Lemma \ref{reduction-to-local-contributions}, applied to the real oriented blow-up $\normalfont\text{Bl}^{+}_{\Delta\times 0}(\overline\clM_h(C,d)\times[-1,1])$ gives \eqref{euler-change-formula}. \end{remark}